junsolkar/quiz/README.md

 5+8,13
 7+3,10
 1+1,2
+Capital of france,paris
+Capital of germany,berlin
+Capital of belguim,brussels
 ```

 At the end of the quiz the program outputs the total number of questions correct and how many questions there were in total.
 Questions given invalid answers are considered incorrect.